Everything you need to use imPRESS Studio efficiently — from your first imposition to full CLI automation.

 What you can visualize

-Spread — front and back side-by-side for register check
+Spread — front and back side-by-side for register check.
+Disabled by design for roll-fed binding (a roll is not a booklet).

 Creep — orange dashed lines showing compensation per signature